Swiss Guard: History

-Italian wars
+Italian Wars

 The Pontifical Swiss Guard has its origins in the 15th century.
-Pope Sixtus IV (1471–1484) had already made an alliance with the Swiss Confederacy and built barracks in Via Pellegrino after foreseeing the possibility of recruiting Swiss mercenaries.
+Pope Sixtus IV (1471–1484) had allied with the Swiss Confederacy and built barracks in Via Pellegrino after foreseeing the possibility of recruiting Swiss mercenaries.
 The pact was renewed by Pope Innocent VIII (1484–1492) in order to use Swiss troops against the Duke of Milan.
-Alexander VI (1492–1503) later actually used the Swiss mercenaries during their alliance with the King of France.
-During the time of the Borgias, however, the Italian Wars began in which the Swiss mercenaries were a fixture in the front lines among the warring factions, sometimes for France and sometimes for the Holy See or the Holy Roman Empire.
+Alexander VI (1492–1503) later used the Swiss mercenaries during his alliance with the King of France.

+During the time of the Borgias, the Italian Wars began, in which the Swiss mercenaries were a fixture on the front lines among the warring factions, sometimes for France, and sometimes for the Holy See or the Holy Roman Empire.
 The mercenaries enlisted when they heard King Charles VIII of France was going to war with Naples.
 Among the participants in the war against Naples was Cardinal Giuliano della Rovere, the future Pope Julius II (1503–1513), who was well acquainted with the Swiss, having been Bishop of Lausanne years earlier.

 The expedition failed, in part thanks to new alliances made by Alexander VI against the French.
 When Cardinal della Rovere became Pope Julius II in 1503, he asked the Swiss Diet to provide him with a constant corps of 200 Swiss mercenaries.
-This was made possible through financing by German merchants from Augsburg, Ulrich and Jacob Fugger, who had invested in the Pope and saw fit to protect their investment.
+This was made possible through financing by German merchants from Augsburg, Ulrich, and Jacob Fugger, who had invested in the Pope and saw fit to protect their investment.

-In September 1505, the first contingent of 150 soldiers set off on march to Rome, under the command of Kaspar von Silenen, and entered the city on 22 January 1506, now regarded as the official date of the Guard's foundation.
+In September 1505, the first contingent of 150 soldiers departed on foot to Rome, under the command of Kaspar von Silenen.
+They entered the city on 22 January 1506, now regarded as the official date of the Guard's foundation.